 This finding proves that validating fields before submission causes users to make more errors, and more errors leads to user frustration.
 It’s more favorable to have a low error rate on your form, so users don’t spend a long time to complete it.
 The slower it takes to complete the form the more frustrated they’ll get, which can lead them to abandon the form.

 In contrast, the study discovered that users made fewer errors when error messages were presented after they pressed the submit button.

 This finding can be explained by understanding the different modes users enter when completing a form.
 Users enter completion mode when they initiate a form.
 They’re focused on filling out each field regardless of making mistakes.
 After filling out each field, they switch to revision mode and are then focused on correcting errors.

-Users prefer to focus on one task mode at a time because it allows them to complete the form faster.
-Attention to one task mode impairs their attention to the other task mode.
-When their full attention is focused only on completion or revision, they have more mental resources they can commit to that task mode.
+Users prefer to focus on one mode at a time because it allows them to complete the form faster.
+Attention to one mode impairs their attention to the other.
+When their full attention is focused only on completion or revision, they have more mental resources they can commit to that mode.

 Validation pre-submission can cause change blindness in users.
 Users tend to ignore error messages when they’re in completion mode.
 When they do this and press the submit button, any new error messages that appear will likely be missed.
 It’s harder for users to detect a visual change to the form when it’s already populated with error messages.

 Validation post submission prevents change blindness because users progress from an errorless form to a form with errors.
 This gives users a prominent visual change that indicates their submission attempt was performed.